Ki te kotahi te kākaho ka whati, ki te kāpuia e kore e whati Alone we can be broken, standing…

 – Nā Kīngi Tāwhiao

 Disabled people are four times more likely than non-disabled people to experience severe loneliness, with 10 percent reporting they feel lonely most or all of the time, a new report says.
-The full report is here.

 The report, Still Alone Together, by the Helen Clark Foundation and WSP updates their first report on loneliness released in June 2020 and provides a fuller picture of New Zealand’s levels of loneliness.